whi-lab/whi-lab.github.io/projects/ca-chronic-pain.markdown

 a serious challenge and remains as a key barrier in translating it from clinical settings to real-world practice.

 In this proposal, we aim to address this compliance and adherence issue by using a conversational agent.
 Specifically, we propose to leverage the Amazon Alexa ecosystem to develop an interactive, personalized virtual coach for delivering MBSR.
 Based on prior research, we believe that such a virtual coach will engender trust and social rapport, resulting in sustained high engagement over a long period of time.
 Furthermore, our proposed approach is highly scalable and can improve access to MBSR practices, including for those in rural communities.

+This project is a collaboration with [Stephanie Lanza][lanza] and [Sebrina Doyle][doyle].

 [prevalence-pain]: https://doi.org/10.1016/j.jpain.2010.07.002
 [iom-prevalence]: https://doi.org/10.3109/15360288.2012.678473